sb10/cleanorder/README.md

     user section.
-  - Type-before-users precedence (raised): a type’s declaration must appear before any declarations that use it, including methods on other receiver types.
+  - Type-before-users precedence (raised): a type’s declaration must appear before any declarations that use it, including methods on other receiver types and other type declarations that reference it in their own definitions (for example, a struct field typed as []AttackDetail).
 When necessary, this can cause types to be emitted earlier than their original source order so that the type precedes methods that return or reference it (e.g., a `Summary` type will be emitted before an `Events.Summary()` method that returns it).
 Const/var declarations that